Steele dossier: Kompromat and "golden showers" allegations

+Ashley Feinberg, journalist for Slate magazine, has described the "unproved" verification status of the rumor:

+After years of scrutiny, the rumor remains unproven: "neither conclusively corroborated nor conclusively disproven".

+Moscow weekend, November 810, 2013

-Dossier source(s) allege that Trump "hated" Obama so much that when he stayed in the Presidential suite of the Ritz-Carlton Hotel in Moscow, he employed "a number of prostitutes to perform a 'golden showers' (urination) show in front of him" in order to defile the bed used by the Obamas on an earlier visit.
+Dossier source(s) allege that Trump "hated" Obama so much that when he stayed at the Ritz-Carlton Hotel in Moscow, he hired the presidential suite (Report 80).
+Igor Danchenko alleges that "Trump was with some powerful Russian oligarchs, who brought the sex workers."
+There he had "a number of prostitutes to perform a 'golden showers' (urination) show in front of him" in order to defile the bed used by the Obamas on an earlier visit.
 The alleged incident from 2013 was reportedly filmed and recorded by the FSB as kompromat.
 The 2020 Senate Intelligence Committee report assessed the Ritz-Carlton Hotel in Moscow as a "high counterintelligence risk environment" with Russian intelligence on staff, "government surveillance of guests' rooms", and the common presence of prostitutes, "likely with at least the tacit approval of Russian authorities".
-A Marriott executive told the committee that after Trump's 2013 stay at the hotel, he overheard two hotel employees discussing what to do with an elevator surveillance video they said showed Trump "with several women" whom one of the employees "implied to be 'hostesses.'"
+A Marriott executive told the committee that after Trump's 2013 stay at the hotel, he overheard two hotel employees discussing what to do with an elevator surveillance video they said showed Trump "with several women" whom one of the employees "implied to be 'hostesses'".
 Committee investigators interviewed the two employees, but they said they could not recall the video.

-Thomas Roberts, the host of the Miss Universe contest, confirmed that "Trump was in Moscow for one full night and at least part of another.
-(November 8–10).
-According to flight records, Keith Schiller's testimony, social media posts, and Trump's close friend, Aras Agalarov, Trump arrived by private jet on Friday, November 8, going to the Ritz-Carlton hotel and booking into the presidential suite, where the "golden showers" incident is alleged to have occurred.
-The next day, Facebook posts showed he was at the Ritz-Carlton Hotel.
-That evening he attended the Miss Universe pageant, followed by an after-party.
-He then returned to his hotel, packed, and flew back to the U.S.
+Thomas Roberts, the host of the Miss Universe 2013 pageant, confirmed that "Trump was in Moscow for one full night and at least part of another."
+According to flight records, Keith Schiller's testimony, social media posts, and Trump's close friend, Aras Agalarov, Trump arrived by private jet on Friday morning, November 8, going to the Ritz-Carlton hotel and booking in.